taranarmo/matlab-ptv-docker/README.md

-[MATLAB package](https://github.com/s-simoncelli/ptv) by Stefano Simoncelli packed into Docker container (to ease dependencies handling as it required OpenCV of old specific version) and with small fixes in the code.
+[MATLAB package](https://github.com/s-simoncelli/ptv) by Stefano Simoncelli packed into Docker container (to ease dependencies handling as it required OpenCV of old specific version) with small fixes in the code.
 New package code can be found [here](https://github.com/taranarmo/matlab-particle-tracking-stereo-camera-setup).

 # Preparation